Click on either map to enlarge

 Snowmobile Trail: (7, peach) A fun multi-purpose trail with lots of hills.

 Brook Trail: (8, purple) Scenic views of Mulpus Brook.
-Marked with whitish flags.
+Not marked.

 Ridge Trail: (10, red) A casual stroll over some scenic areas on a landmark trail.